fraenki/f-upgrade/README.md

 log_syslog=1
 ```

-This will not only log all script output to the system logs, but also dump the output of every upgrade task and hook to `/var/log/f-upgrade`.
+This will not only log all script output to the system logs, but also dump the output of every task/hook to `/var/log/f-upgrade`.

 ### Hook to send mail when upgrade is finished